steqeq/0000/README.md

 For more examples, see */opt/rocm/llvm/examples*.

-## AMD ROCM SYSTEM MANAGEMENT INFORMATION
+## ROCM SYSTEM MANAGEMENT INFORMATION

 The AMD ROCm v3.9 release consists of the following ROCm System Management Information (SMI) enhancements: